-- Identify in the residence for any existing PV or WSS installations in place; - Any extraordinary conditions identified during the assessment (engineering or otherwise) that may not allow the Program to install the systems effectively, therefore, may trigger ineligibility in the case.
-Examples of such conditions may include but are not limited to: the failure (beyond repair) of critical structural elements, excessive shading, possible environmental scenarios that compromise the building's heritage, and any other hazardous conditions of the structure or its site that may put lives at risk; - A recommended course of action to be taken by the Program; and - Any other pertinent information was documented or observed during the visit. - Certify the pre-installation assessment residence as eligible or ineligible to receive the installations. - Document residence layout to provide a design decision on how the contractors will install the systems; and - Follow up with the owner to coordinate the installation's date.
-For ineligible cases, owners will receive an orientation to follow instructions if they wish to request a Program-based Reconsideration or request an Administrative Review directly with PRDOH.
+- When it is determined that the property's roof capacity does not support the WSS, the installer will evaluate WSS ground installation feasibility.
+Upon completion of the assessment, the Assessor shall prepare a report on the conditions observed in the residence.
+The report should set forth the following: - Identify any existing PV or WSS installations in place; - Any extraordinary conditions identified during the assessment (engineering or otherwise) that may not allow the Program to install the systems effectively, therefore, may trigger the ineligibility of the Applicant.
+Examples of such conditions may include but are not limited to failure (beyond repair) of critical structural elements, excessive shading, possible environmental scenarios that compromise the building's heritage, and any other hazardous conditions of the structure or its site that may put lives at risk; - A recommended course of action to be taken by the Program; and

+- Any other pertinent information documented or observed during the visit.; - Certify the residence as eligible or ineligible to receive new PV or WSS installations.; - Document the property's layout to provide a design decision on how the contractors will install the systems; and - Follow up with the owner to coordinate the installation's date.
+For ineligible cases, owners will receive an orientation and instructions on how to request a Programbased Reconsideration or request an Administrative Review directly with PRDOH.

-6.3.2 Limitations or Ineligibility
+6.3.2 Limitations or Ineliaibility

-The load analysis and the shading analysis of the facility must take into consideration the installation of the solar PV system and WSS on the roof.
+- The load analysis and the shading analysis of the facility must take into consideration the installation of the solar PV system and WSS on the roof.
 The location of the WSS cannot affect the energy production of the solar PV system.
-If the two (2) systems cannot be installed simultaneously due to load constrains or space limitations, the installer will proceed with the installation of the solar PV system alone, unless the dwelling unit owner specify that he or she prefers the WSS.

-- In the event that the feasibility analysis does not recommend the installation of the PV system and WSS, the participant will be prevented from participating under the program and no systems will be installed under the program. - In the event the feasibility analysis does not recommend the installation of the PV system, the participant will not receive the installation of the solar PV system. - Historical structures might be banned from participating under the program.
+If the two (2) systems cannot be installed simultaneously due to load constrains, or space limitations, or WSS ground installation is not feasible, the installer will proceed with the installation of the solar PV system alone, unless the dwelling unit owner specify that he or she prefers the WSS. - In the event that the feasibility analysis does not recommend the installation of the PV system and WSS, the participant will be prevented from participating under the Program and no systems will be installed. - Historical structures might be banned from participating under the program.
 This depends on local and/or federal restrictions.
 Cases will be evaluated for compliance which such laws and regulations. - Project must follow the "Ley de Condominios de Puerto Rico", Act.
-129-2020, whenever it applies.
+129-2020, as amended, 31 LPRA § 1921 et seq., whenever it applies.